 About Dovetail Partners

-Dovetail is a highly skilled team that fosters sustainability and responsible behaviors by providing authoritative information about the impacts and trade-offs of environmental decisions, including consumption choices, land use, and policy alternatives, and collaborating to develop unique concepts, systems, models and programs.
+Dovetail is a highly skilled team that fosters sustainability and responsible behaviors by providing authoritative information about the impacts and trade-offs of environmental decisions, including consumption choices, land use, and policy alternatives and collaborating to develop unique concepts, systems, models, and programs.
 Dovetail also works to help responsible firms become more successful and to help regions define programs that increase the job creation and the job quality of resource-based industries.
 For more information go to http://www.dovetailinc.org.

 Executive Summary and Key Facts: Contrary to Popular Thinking, Going Paperless Does Not “Save” Trees

-The concept of avoiding use of paper in order to save trees may seem logical and has been adopted by many.
-The reality, however, is that avoiding use of paper may well result in significant loss of forest land in North America.
+The concept of avoiding the use of paper in order to save trees may seem logical and has been adopted by many.
+The reality, however, is that avoiding the use of paper may well result in significant loss of forest land in North America.

 North American forests are a global resource, providing critical, renewable raw materials for a variety of societal needs.
 Large areas of these forests, including those in the southern region, are managed by millions of individual landowners, many of whom rely on their forests for periodic income.
 Absent a market for wood from pulp and paper manufacturers, significant numbers of landowners will turn to different markets or perhaps reduce investments in tree planting.
 Should markets for wood simply dry up, then there is a very real likelihood of land conversion to other uses such as urban development or agriculture.